9 Fun Part-Time Jobs for Retirees that Anyone Can Do

 Writing is one of the best part-time jobs for retirees because you can do the work anywhere, on your own schedule, and you can work with clients all over the world.
 The sky’s the limit!

-You can find freelance writing projects on Elance.
+You can find freelance writing projects on Upwork (formerly Elance).

 Nonprofit Worker – You Might Not Make Much Cash, but, You’ll Make the World a Better Place

-Non-profit jobs can be competitive, so you also might consider volunteering to get started, and then once you have a foot in the door with the organization, you can transition to paid work.
+Non-profit jobs can be competitive, so you also might consider volunteering to get started.
+Then, once you have a foot in the door with the organization, you can transition to paid work.

 Massage Therapist – Relax Your Way into a Great Part-Time Job

 As the population gets older, there will likely be a growing demand for massage therapy services to help people relieve aches, pains, and stresses on the body.
 People of all ages are discovering the health benefits of regular massage – so why not “cash in” on this trend?

 Being a massage therapist is another great part-time job for retirees because you can set your own hours and practice out of a shared space.